anchore/syft/README.md

 ## Private Registry Authentication

-Syft uses the [authn](https://github.com/google/go-containerregistry/tree/main/pkg/authn) package to solve for private registry access.
+### Local Docker Credentials
+When a container runtime is not present, Syft can still utilize credentials configured in common credential sources (such as `~/.docker/config.json`).
+It will pull images from private registries using these credentials.
+For more information see the `go-containerregistry` [docs](https://github.com/google/go-containerregistry/tree/main/pkg/authn).

-The config file listed in the linked authn package is where your credentials are stored when authenticating with private registries via some command like `docker login`.
+The config file detailed above is where your credentials are stored when authenticating with private registries via some command like `docker login`.

 An example plain text `config.json` looks something like this:
 ```
 // config.json
 {
 	"auths": {
 		"registry.example.com": {